One Piece Film: Strong World: Release

 On December 12, 2009, Strong World opened on 188 screens throughout Japan.
-For comparison, Ponyo set the record of screens for a domestic film to 481 in July 2008 and Harry Potter and the Half-Blood Prince premiered in Japan in July 2009 on 844 screens.

 The first 1.5 million moviegoers received the "0th volume" of the One Piece manga series, containing a prequel story that depicts events from 20 years into the past of the One Piece world, as well as the materials Oda created for Strong World's production.
 After the film's success on its first weekend of showing, Toei decided to extend the offer by another million copies of the manga.

 The Blu-ray + DVD Combo Pack release of the film was released on August 27, 2010.

-The film has been licensed, along with Season 5 of One Piece, in North America by Funimation.
+The film has been licensed, along with the fifth season of the anime, in North America by Funimation.
 Funimation announced on July 3, 2013, at Anime Expo that Strong World would be released in the United States on November 19, 2013.
 The Region 1 release omits the ending theme, "Fanfare" by Mr. Children, due to rights issues, though it is mentioned to be the ending in both the English and Japanese credits at the end of the film.
 Both Blu-ray + DVD Combo Pack and the single DVD begin with a disclaimer explaining the removal of the song.

 One Piece Strong World was released in France on August 24, 2011.
 It was the first One Piece film to be released in cinemas in France.
 Selecta Visión released the film in Spain on DVD and Blu-ray on November 30, 2016, featuring Japanese and Spanish audio, as well as subtitles in Spanish.